textmate/d.tmbundle/Support/help.md

 3. Otherwise it will fallback to the <a href="javascript:goTo('sect_1.3')">Run Single File</a> command but with the extra `--build-only` flag

+## Test

+The Test command will build with unit tests enabled and run the current project in the following way:

+1. If a file name `test.sh` exists in the current working directory, that will be executed

+2. If a filed name `dub.json` or `dub.sdl` exists in the current working directory the `dub test` command will be executed

+3. Otherwise it will fallback to the
+  <a href="javascript:goTo('sect_1.3')">Run Single File</a> command but with the
+  extra `-unittest` flag

 ## Run Single File